spotinst/ocean-spark-airflow-provider/README.md

 1, instead create an **HTTP** connection and fill your cluster id as **host** your API token as **password**.

+You will need to create a separate connection for every Ocean Spark cluster that you plan to use with Airflow.
+In the `OceanSparkOperator`, you can select which Ocean Spark connection to use with the `connection_name` argument (defaults to `ocean_spark_default`).

 ### Using the operator

 ```python